Hiroreco/enreco-archive/recap-data/chapter2/day7/edges/irys-gigi-c2d7.md

 [I answer to my queen!](#embed:https://youtu.be/rDdbFYqcAyI?t=8982)

 Assembling at the arena, HPO quickly experienced cold feet.
 Tam was quick to goad the spineless nephilim into honoring her end of the deal, for surely a goddess could defeat a mere knight?
 Donning the arms of a humble warrior the goddess and retainer met on the fields of battle as equals.
 But for all the goddess's haughty words and self-proclaimed superiority, she was no match for [the skills and determination](https://youtu.be/rDdbFYqcAyI?t=9277) of Tam's most loyal knight and fell within seconds.
-As HPO writhed in agony as her divine flesh was rended by Bijou, Tam thanked Gonathon for once again always being by her side (see [Gonathon-Kronii: Immortal Game](#edge:)).
+As HPO writhed in agony as her divine flesh was rended by Bijou, Tam thanked Gonathon for once again always being by her side (see [Gonathon-Kronii](#edge:kronii-gigi)).

 [A stain upon us all](#embed:https://youtu.be/rDdbFYqcAyI?t=9317)